allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ### How we did it
 -- obrazek

-#### core
+#### Core
-OpBox Core is responsible for few things - providing an API for pages management (creating, publishing), owns data-sources and boxes definition repositories and fetches necessary data for published pages.
+OpBox Core is responsible for few things — providing an API for pages management (creating, publishing), owns data-sources and boxes definition repositories and fetches necessary data for published pages.
 It also handles routing management.
-We've put a lot of effort to make it well performing, fault-tolerant and asynchronous.
+We’ve put a lot of effort to make it well performing, fault-tolerant and asynchronous.
 It requests data from available services (data-sources) and returns page definition containing all boxes and requested data to renderers.
 Core is the only gateway for renderers to our internal services.
 Such separation puts Core near the data away from the user view.

-Here is an example of showcase box - along with it prototype and datatype that it uses.
+Here is an example of showcase box — along with it prototype and datatype that it uses.

-##### showcase box prototype
+**showcase box prototype**

 ```json
 {